Funeral: Funeral

 If the decedent served in a branch of the Armed forces, military rites are often accorded at the burial service.

-In many religious traditions, pallbearers, usually males who are relatives or friends of the decedent, will carry the casket from the chapel (of a funeral home or church) to the hearse, and from the hearse to the site of the burial service.
+In many religious traditions, pallbearers, usually male relatives or friends of the decedent, will carry the casket from the chapel (of a funeral home or church) to the hearse, and from the hearse to the site of the burial service.